TeamDiopside/docs/separated-leaves/biomes-and-structures.md

 +++ 2.6.0+

 In order to not destroy any trees in custom biomes, Separated Leaves does not separate leaves in unknown biomes.
 Separated Leaves only works in biomes using a namespace that have registered at least one rule.
-This means that if a mod adds a biome without modifying any trees, the biomes won't get recognized by Separated Leaves.
+This means that if a mod only adds biomes with existing trees, the biomes won't get recognized by Separated Leaves as there are no rules regarding custom trees.
 To fix this, add an empty rule.

 ```json /[namespace]/separated_leaves/biomes.json
 {